newrelic-experimental/nr-bulk-ssl-checker/readme.md

-# Bulks SSL Checker
+# Bulk SSL Checker

 This application allows you to check SSL certificate expiry in bulk.
 The application is a nodejs script that can runs within the New Relic Synthetics minion.
-The terraform package allows you to easily deploy the applciation to your account, it automates provisiojing of of the synthetic, secure credentials, posture dashboards and alerts.
+The terraform package allows you to easily deploy the application to your account, it automates provisioning of of the synthetic, secure credentials, posture dashboards.

 ## Defining targets
 The targets to test are provided by calling the function getTargets().
 You can provide the payload of this function which may return static data or if you like you can request dynamic data to be used via an API call.
 Targets are expected to be in the following JSON format: